1. Introduction: How to Paint Kitchen Cabinets

 2.2 Cleaning and Degreasing Cabinets

 Logically, the best kitchen cabinet areas include the splash areas near the stove, but they are also likely to harbor the most grease, oils, dirt, and food particles.
-Washing them with a degreasing solution is practical because it guarantees
+Washing them with a degreasing solution is practical because it guarantees that the paint will stipple to the surface aptly.

 2.3 Sanding the Cabinets for Smoothness